Dental plaque and tartar are related, but they are not the same thing. What’s the difference and what causes them? Keep reading to find out.

 - Zinc citrate: This ingredient has been proven to reduce the viability of plaque bacteria for up to 12 hours after brushing.

 There are many plaque-fighting and tartar control toothpastes available, so the best toothpaste for plaque in your case may come down to personal preference and taste.
+Our guides to the best toothpastes for adults and children have some more information about choosing a good toothpaste, as well as product suggestions.

 Can you get plaque removal mouthwash

 Mouthwash can contain certain ingredients which help reduce bacteria and protect teeth, in particular fluoride and cetylpyridinium chloride.
 However, using mouthwash in itself isn’t a very effective way of removing plaque, and it certainly shouldn’t replace brushing and flossing.
+Our mouthwash guide has more information choosing a mouthwash to suit you – and how to use it correctly.

 How to remove hard plaque